C-MORL: Multi-Objective Reinforcement Learning through Efficient Discovery of Pareto Front

-\end{small} The detailed procedures of solving Eq. \eqref{eq:CMOMDP-CPO} and Eq.\eqref{eq:CMDP-logbarrier} are provided in Appendix \ref{appendix:cpo}.
+The detailed procedures of solving Eq.\ref{eq:CMDP-logbarrier} are provided in Appendix \ref{appendix:cpo}.
 In practice, IPO is more robust in stochastic environments, and larger $t$ would guide to a solution with higher rewards yet with more computation costs.
 Without the requirement of calculating the second-order derivative, C-MORL-IPO is more computationally efficient than trust-region-based method for CPO updates~\citep{achiam2017constrained}, which we term as C-MORL-CPO and compare it in Appendix \ref{appendix:cpo}.

 We note that C-MORL can achieve a better approximation of the Pareto front by design, which is different from previous CMDP approaches~\citep{abdolmaleki2020distributional, huang2022constrained}.
 Such type of methods typically have an explicit learning- or optimization-based policy improvement stage to solve for particular preferences.
 Implementing C-MORL helps directly move away from dominated solutions in the Pareto front, so that the hypervolume can be directly optimized, while resulting policies are also more generalizable.
 The following proposition analyzes the time complexity of C-MORL, demonstrating its linear time complexity with respect to the number of objectives, making it suitable for MORL tasks with high-dimensional objective spaces: